dr-joe-wirth/primerForge/paper/paper.md

 # Comparing `primerForge` to `swga2`
-Another software package, `swga2`, was developed to choose sets of primers that selectively amplify one set of genomes but not in another set of genomes [@10.1371/journal.pcbi.1010137].
+Another software package, `swga2`, was developed to choose sets of primers that selectively amplify PCR products in one set of genomes (the ingroup) but not in another set of genomes (the outgroup) [@10.1371/journal.pcbi.1010137].
 Given this similarity, it was important to compare the performance of `primerForge` to that of `swga2`.
-To do this, the sequence files listed in \autoref{tab:sequences} were used as inputs.
+To do this, the sequence files listed in
+\autoref{tab:sequences} were used as inputs.
 The default parameters were used except that the melting temperature range was set at 55°C to 68°C and only a single processor was used.
-The primer pairs identified by `swga2` and `primerForge` were evaluated using `isPcr` with the following additional parameters: `-tileSize=8`, `-minGood=8`, and `-minPerfect=8`.
-These parameters were necessary because the primers identified by `swga2` were too short to use the default value of 15.
-The results of these comparisons are shown in \autoref{tab:comparisons}.
+The primer pairs identified by `swga2` and `primerForge` were evaluated using `isPcr` with the following additional
+parameters: `-tileSize=8`, `-minGood=8`, and `-minPerfect=8`.
+These parameters
+were necessary because the primers identified by `swga2` were too short to use the default value of 15.
+The results of these comparisons are shown in
+\autoref{tab:comparisons}.

 Table: \label{tab:sequences} Datasets used to compare `primerForge` to `swga2`.